jiazhang0/quark-fw-toolkit/README.md

 cln_fwtool is the dedicated tool to support the firmware image used for Clanton SoC.
 Also, you can embed the PK, KEK and/or DB to a firmware image to enable UEFI secure boot with the keys you own.
+Furthermore, cln_fwtool can provide the diagnosis information as a guideline according to the content of the firmware.